 Baby Room - 3 months to 23 months

 Babies and the youngest children learn best through having secure relationships and strong bonds.
-For this reason we put a lot of emphasis on one to one time with their key person, such as sharing a cuddle over a book or discovering various textures through messy play and treasure baskets and then building on this to include one other with the continued support of their key person.
-The youngest children are given freedom for exploration within their environment and offering as many experiences that will help them to develop early life skills, such as feeding themselves, crawling, walking and early speech.
+For this reason we put a lot of emphasis on one to one time with their key person, such as sharing a cuddle over a book or discovering various textures through messy play and treasure baskets.
+The youngest children are given freedom for exploration within their environment inside and out offering as many experiences that will help them to develop early life skills, such as feeding themselves, crawling, walking and early speech.
 We plan around the 3 Prime areas of a child’s learning and development, using both indoors and outdoors for this.
 Being secure in these areas better equips the children for their transition through to the Pre-School environment.

 Pre-School Room 2 years to 5 years